dominiksalvet/limen/readme.md

 > Did you know that [Limen Alpha](https://github.com/dominiksalvet/limen-alpha) is its dual-core successor?

+## Machine Code

+If you are curious how the machine code of Limen looks like, browse the [collection of such programs](sw).

 ## Useful Resources

 * [support.md](support.md) – questions, answers, help